Moneses: Description and range

-Moneses uniflora is a small plant, typically no taller than 10 cm tall.
+Moneses uniflora is a small plant, typically no taller than tall.
 A perennial herb with a slender rhizome, the leaves are basal or low, oval-elliptic to obovate, from 10 to 30 mm in diameter, with small teeth.
 The petiole is shorter than the leaf diameter.
-Each stem terminates in a nodding, fragrant flower on a stem from 30 to 170 mm high.
+Each stem terminates in a nodding, fragrant flower on a stem from high.
 The corolla has a diameter of 15 to 25 mm.
 The spreading five white petals are slightly rumpled and are said to resemble an open white umbrella.
 The sepals are oval, separate and white-greenish.
 The flower has ten anthers, a noticeable style, and a distinctive five-pronged stigma.
 Flowering occurs from May to October.

 Moneses uniflora has floral features (like poricidal anthers and small apical pores) consistent with flowers that reproduce through buzz pollination.
 The single delight's nodding flower and anther's small apical pores allow for bees in flight to sonicate mid-flight, releasing and transferring pollen between flowers.
 Although attractive to bees, the flower produces no nectar, and reproduces through seed.

 The plant grows in moist forest environments in the holartic realm and is commonly found across North America and Eurasia.
 The plant flourishes in coniferous forest conditions in cooler temperatures, and is often found growing on moss and rotting plant material.